Welcome to St Dominic’s College Cabra. We are delighted to welcome you to our school’s website.

 We are an all-girls secondary school in the tradition of the Dominican sisters under the patronage of Le Chéile Trust.
 The school’s governing body is the Board of Management.

 The school is a community or family and any family works well when people are happy.
-When students are happy most other aspects of their lives such as their academic work, their friendships, their creativity and how they become involved in extra- curricular activities fall into place.
+When students are happy most other aspects of their lives such as their academic work, their friendships, their creativity and how they become involved in extra-curricular activities falls into place.

 We in St Dominic’s College place huge importance on the happiness and wellbeing of students, teachers and all staff.
-Our pastoral care structure of teachers, tutors and year heads along with our principal, two deputy principals, care team, two chaplains, three guidance counsellors, librarian and five special needs assistants means that there is always someone to talk to if a student has a problem or needs help.
+Our pastoral care structure of teachers, tutors and year heads along with our principal, two deputy principals, student support team, chaplain, two guidance counsellors, librarian and nine special needs assistants means that there is always someone to talk to if a student has a problem or needs help.
 Our admin staff, caretakers and ancillary staff contribute greatly also to the smooth running of the school which enables efficient teaching and learning.

 We value respect and inclusivity in all we do here in St Dominic’s College.
 We ask all members of our school community to respect themselves, their families, each other, our Dominican tradition, other traditions and our school campus.

-We will be holding an Open Night on Wednesday 23rd October so prospective students and their families can visit the school.
+We will be holding an Open Night in September 2024 and details including the date will be sent to schools and advertised in September.
+Prospective students and their families can visit the school on that night in September.
 We hope that you will enjoy the tour our senior students will take you on.
 You can ask them all the questions you have about the school on that night.
 They are wonderful ambassadors for St Dominic’s College and we are very proud of them.
-We also have information desks placed on the ground floor to help you with any further questions you may have.
 We will give you an information pack which will provide you with plenty of information to help with the important decision of where your daughter will attend secondary school.
 We wish you all the best in the future.